 My dog isn’t a puppy anymore, but I’d still like to do some training with him.
 What are my options?

-A Basics class is open to dogs of all ages and will teach you and your dog all of the essential skills weather they are a new rescue or an older dog that simply needs a refresher course.
-After that your dog will be able to go on to an Intermediate Class and eventually an Advanced Class.
+A Basics class is open to dogs of all ages and will teach you and your dog all of the essential skills whether they are a new rescue or an older dog that simply needs a refresher course.
+After that your dog will be able to go on to a Tumultuous Teens or Tumultuous Teens Two class to continue their training.
 Day Training is a great way for your dog to work one-on-one with a trainer.
 It is great for reinforcing existing training or working through areas where you have been struggling.
-Reactive Dog classes are available for dogs who have difficulty when seeing/hearing other dogs or otherwise do not do well in classes with other dogs.
+Private lessons are available for dogs who have difficulty when seeing/hearing other dogs or otherwise do not do well in classes with other dogs.

 I’ve taken a training class before, but there are still a few things that my dog needs to work on.
 What can I do to address a few specific issues?